nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Delete a member from team: `delete member`

-Due to unfortunate circumstances, one of your teammates needs to be shuffled to other groups, and he will no longer be on your team!
+Due to unfortunate circumstances, one of your teammates needs to be shuffled to another group, and he will no longer be on your team!
 Not to worry, you can delete members from your team.
 First, identify the index number of your teammate in the [current team section](#current-team-section).
 If you are not able to see their name on the list, refer to [find member command](#finding-a-member-find-member) on how to find a member in your team.
 Then, simply key in